By using this site, you agree to the Privacy Policy and Terms of Use.

 Sometimes you can be helpless and certain diseases are hereditary and are passed on to us by our ancestors.
 We often get disheartened and confused about the steps that need to be taken further.
 This disease needs control and proper medication.

 A controlled diet and total fat intake should be consumed at moderate to keep the disease controlled.
 A significant increase in free fatty acids and a high-fat diet can trigger the prevailing disease and lead to serious outcomes.
 Maintain a low-salt diet and you will see the changes in just four weeks automatically.
-Fat cells will reduce and will lower blood pressure and make you healthy and safe.
+Fat cells will reduce and lower blood pressure and make you healthy and safe.

 3.5 Other Ailments